rkirk7/GlobetrottingKirks/blog-posts/2015-09-16-retirement-milestone-3-months-and-counting.md

 - Hosted a tennis dress collection party to benefit PACE as my first post-retirement project, mustering 228 garments and $1085 thanks to generous friends and an awesome planning team.

-![Alt text](../Images/Blog/best-pace-planners.jpg "Pace Party Planners") *Awesome love that tennis dress party planners to support PACE center for girls*
+![Alt text](../Images/Blog/best-pace-planners.jpg "Pace Party Planners") *Love that tennis dress party planners to support PACE center for girls*

 - Instigated brainstorming to support Courtney Vernon, coach of the FGCU women's tennis team.
 - Established my local Perkins as my consulting office